Will an Indulgence Take Away My Punishment for My Sins

-Oh, the devil deceives us so to keep us from seeking a saving faith
+Oh, the devil deceives us, so to keep us from seeking a saving faith

-Gift for the Few
+Gift for a Very Few

 –Jesus to St. Bridget of Sweden